 This is a warm and versatile overdrive pedal that is also capable of tube-like distortion, inspired by the iconic Klon Centaur overdrive pedals.
 It features a very transparent sound, which allows you to keep the tone of your instrument even at aggressive distortion settings.

-The Rockett Audio Designs Archer Ikon Boost is a clone of the Klon Centaur pedal (no longer in production), which was used by David Gilmour and other stars.
+The Rockett Audio Designs Archer Ikon Boost is a clone of the Klon Centaur pedal (no longer in production but often cloned), which was used by David Gilmour and other stars.
 The unique sound of these pedals relies partly on specific diodes used in the clipping circuit.

 The design on this pedal features a straightforward and simple 3-knob layout.
 The Output knob controls the volume level, while the treble is for taking your tone from dark to bright.
 Additionally, the Gain knob controls the amount of distortion you want to dial in.